Color Consultancy uses Gearset to deliver more for their clients

 We’ve set the filters up in Gearset, so if we see any big changes we can look into it.
 We can spot disasters coming and spot potential issues cropping up ahead of time which is really great, says Simon.

 The ability to validate deployment packages within Gearset is another standout feature for the Color Consultancy team.

 Gearset’s validation before you deploy is really valuable to us, Will explains.
 Gearset’s problem analyzers reduce the risk of deployment failure, identifying problems and suggesting solutions before completing a deployment.
 This safety net takes the risk out of deployments, helping increase the team’s release cadence and enabling them to deliver without the stress of change sets.

 Would Color Consultancy recommend Gearset?

-As early adopters of Gearset, with over 1,024 successful deployments and 107 successful data deployments, Simon and Will understand how different life is with Gearset.
-Moving away from the limitations of change sets, Color Consultancy's release process has been streamlined by Gearset, freeing up the team's time to work on exciting new features for their clients.
+As early adopters of Gearset, with over 2,137 successful deployments, Simon and Will understand how different life is with Gearset.
+Moving away from the limitations of change sets, Color Consultancy’s release process has been streamlined by Gearset, freeing up the team’s time to work on exciting new features for their clients.
 So, would they recommend us?